yanglei99/Mesos_Auto_Scale/README.md

 # Mesos_Auto_Scale

 This is a simple generic Mesos Framework that integrates with [Fenzo Scheduler](https://github.com/Netflix/Fenzo/wiki/Getting-Started) to demonstrate elasticity on the cloud.
 It leverages Softlayer Auto Scale Group for platform elasticity; it interacts with mesos monitor REST API to determine process elasticity.
+The framework also recover tasks if it is lost.

 ![Image of Elastic with Fenzo on Mesos](images/fenzo_mesos_elastic.jpg)